Kurento/doc-kurento-readthedocs/source/mastering/kurento_API.rst

    and sending back the resulting stream*

 Kurento API is an object oriented API.
 That is, there are classes that can be instantiated.
-This classes define operations that can be invoked over objects of this classes.
+These classes define operations that can be invoked over objects of this classes.
 The classes can have an inheritance relationship with other classes, inheriting operations from parent classes to children ones.